Princess Chulabhorn Science High School Loei: Symbols

 The schools' logo is a crown cover letter "จภ."
 (Jaw-Por). "จภ." is the short version of the name of Princess Chulabhorn Walailak.
 The symbolic colors are blue, representing the Thai monarchy, a security-oriented, strict disciplinarian.
 And red-orange, which represents the traditional Thai color for Thursday, the day that Princess Chulabhorn Walailak was born (4 July 1957).

 The symbolic tree is Spathodea (Thai: แคแสด).
 This tree has orange-red flowers that represent the symbolic color of the schools.

 The school’s quote is “Moral lead academic matter”.
 It shows that the PCC’s students have moral principle to bring their knowledge to use.

-O-NET average

-This is O-NET average of Princess Chulabhorn's College Loei in 5 Basic Subject.
-They are Math, Science, Social study, English and Thai language.
-This is the national test of grade 12 in secondary level.